WebVOWL/WebVOWL-Rust/README.md

-# WebVOWL
+# WebVOWL Rust
-This is a fork of WebVOWL which focuses on addressing the slow performance of the original WebVOWL in an effort to make WebVOWL great again.
+This branch tracks development of WebVOWL Rust, which is a total rewrite of WebVOWL in Rust.

+The rewrite must satisfy the following:
+- The GUI must be similar to the [original WebVOWL](https://github.com/VisualDataWeb/WebVOWL)

 ## Run using Docker
-Make sure you are inside the `WebVOWL` directory and you have docker installed.
-Run `docker build . -t webvowl:v1` to build the docker image.
-Run `docker-compose up -d` to start the WebVOWL server at port 8080.
-Visit [http://localhost:8080](http://localhost:8080) to use WebVOWL.
+TBD

 ## Development setup
 1. Install Maven from https://maven.apache.org/download.cgi